|

 TJC

-acknowledge receipt of a packet.
-The term is also used generically in
+A response flag in TCP to acknowledge receipt of a packet.
+The term is also

-a handshake, including HL7.
+a message or a handshake, including HL7.
 See

 TCP

-Acute Care - Health care typically
+Acute Care -

-one overnight stay.
+involving at least one overnight stay.
 See

 Ambulatory Care,